Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 2: Warm two tablespoons of avocado oil in a Dutch oven.
-Add the lamb to the pan, cover, and boil it over medium heat.
+Step 1: Warm the oil in a Dutch oven over medium heat.
+Add the lamb, cover, and bring it to a boil.
 Stir every 3 minutes to ensure even cooking.

 Lamb boiling in a pot.

-Step 3: Once the lamb changes color and you see water at the bottom of the pan, continue cooking for 20-30 minutes until the water reabsorbs.
-Set the meat aside.
+Step 2: Once the lamb changes color and starts releasing water, continue cooking over medium heat for 20-30 minutes until the water reabsorbs.
+Then, set the meat aside.

 Lamb boiling in a pot.